-Even the driving section is simplified to the point that it’s hard to commit mistakes.
-Although the driving controls to turn are a bit confusing.
+Even the driving section is so simplified to the point that it’s hard to commit mistakes.
+Although the driving controls to turn can be a bit confusing.
 It’s easy to mix left and right when driving in the opposite direction the controls are oriented, because the cars are always going up, even if you’re driving south.

 So, if you don’t mind the EGA graphics, the text parser, the hard-as-nails driving section and the harder puzzles, then I recommend the original version over the remake.
 But if you’re a novice graphic adventure player and prefer VGA graphics, the mouse interface and easier gameplay, then go for the remake, although personally I prefer the original AGI version.

 So, did you like this review?
 Leave your comments below and share it with your friends.
 Just one more review to finish our retrospective and this time, we’ll go back to a fantasy setting, but not as you’re thinking.
 Until then, be careful out there and keep on playing!